Code-Institute-Submissions/portfolio_milestone/README.md

 ## Project Strategy

-When creating this project I need to develop an overall strategy and understand purpose of this project and to keep these ideas in mind when implementing the completed design.
+When creating this project I needed to develop an overall strategy and understand purpose of this project and to keep these ideas in mind when implementing the completed design.
 This project has a twofold purpose.

 1. Demonstrate the skills that I have acquired from the Code Institute curriculam thus far and pass the assesment criteria of Code Institute.
 2. Create a fully featured front end project that I can use to draw attention to my skills and attract potential employeers/clients.

 With these criteria in mind I determined that a one page static site would be the best option.
 It would make navigation and organization of the data simple.
 It would allow me to showcase some of my design ability and allow me to focus on primarily HTML and CSS.
-The donwside of this approach meant that the site would like overall complexity and I needed to be careful not to overload the user with too much information in the form of text as this could lead to a very cluttered looking site.
+The donwside of this approach meant that the site would lack overall complexity and I needed to be careful not to overload the user with too much information in the form of text as this could lead to a very cluttered looking site.

 ## The Scope of This Project